ksarmentrout/ksarmentrout.github.io/content/post/starting-the-eeg.md

 This post is a few days late, but I needed to get my website up and running before I could make it.
 The other day, I was finally able to start up the Emotiv EPOC EEG device I will be using for this project and observe my real-time neural data.
 As expected, it was terribly noisy.
 Though I did learn a few things about the Emotiv software (with little thanks to their documentation) and what causes disruptions in the EEG signals.
-Namely, blinking is extremely easy to detect, and clenching my jaw makes the traces go crazy, so I can't be doing either of those during the actual experiments.
+Namely, blinking is extremely easy to detect and clenching my jaw makes the traces go crazy, so I can't be doing either of those during the actual experiments.

 First impressions: this setup is very cool, though I can immediately see why it is of limited use as a control scheme.